FelixAugenstein/cloud-pak-for-data-tutorial-part-iii/README.md

 ![Save Model](readme_images/save-model.png)

-4. Type a model name (for example, ‘customer-churn-spss-model’).
+4. Type a model name (for example ‘customer-churn-spss-model’).
 5. Click Save.

 The model is saved to the current project and should now appear in the Models section of the Assets tab for the project.